-14 The Value for Money standard includes a specific expectation that providers should publish an annual selfassessment showing how they are meeting the standard.
+&lt;sup>20 The Value for Money standard includes a specific expectation that providers should annually publish evidence in the statutory accounts on value for money performance as set out in paragraph 1.15.
 This applies to all private registered providers, regardless of size.
-The self-assessment is intended to be for the benefit of a range of external stakeholders, not just the regulator.
+Reporting on value for money performance is intended to be for the benefit of a range of external stakeholders, not just the regulator.
 Our approach to regulating smaller providers with regard to the Value for Money standard is in keeping with our wider approach outlined in paragraph 2.1.